threadi/wp-personio-integration-light/readme.txt

 * Fixed missing block translations

 = 2.6.0 =
-* Added possibility to use different templates for archive listings
+* Added chance to use different templates for archive listings
 * Added option on Blocks to choose the archive listing template
 * Advanced logging during import of positions
+* Fixed possible bug on archive page if job description is enabled there